krp97/Basic-Data-Structures/README.md

 # Basic-Data-Structures
-## Author: Krystian Plata

 ## Tools used:
 * Microsoft Visual Studio 2017
 * Visual Memory Leak Detector - [available here](https://archive.codeplex.com/?p=vld).
-The "vld.h" is already included in the project for future debugging.
+VLD header file has been left included in the main handler, because it does not affect the release version of the project.

 ## Project description
 This implementation is a a partial result of a course "Data Structures and Computational Complexity".